 Prey and predator

-Playing with your cat or kitten isn’t just about dragging a string across the floor or waving a feathered stick in the air.
+Interactive play isn’t just about dragging a string across the floor or waving a feathered stick in the air.
 It’s about using the toy to mimic the behavior of his natural prey so his stalking and hunting instincts are stimulated.

 Observe your cat’s behavior when he’s playing.
 Does he like to pounce or fling himself from high places, or jump out at things from under a bed or behind a chair?
 If the former, try making the toy act like a bird in flight; if the latter, make the toy behave like a mouse scurrying for cover.
 If your cat doesn’t seem interested in one approach, try another.